-Alarm bells were ringing.
-Whispered news of the scandal spread from tilted head to tilted head in the faculty rooms.
-Were we ostracized, Allyn and I?
-Well, not quite, but nearly.
-The ‘sordid’ news was communicated from one scandal-loving assembly to another.
-Allyn P has fallen for the young woman who is doing her first year at the St. Petri lycée.
+My third life began with a bang.
+A bang that resounded through the entire school community in the city of Malmö.
+The visiting American teacher has fallen for the young woman who is doing her first year at the St. Petri lycée.
 A marriage is breaking up.
-A wife and three sons!
-A scandal like this had rarely been heard of in this moral city.
+A scandal like this had rarely been heard of in this highly moral school district.
 Allyn had come over with his family to spend a year at my school in Malmö on a Fulbright scholarship.
 What happened was like lightning from a clear sky.

-I spent the summer working as an English teacher in Torquay, South Devon.
+I spent the summer working as an English teacher in Torquay, South Devon after Allayn had gone back to the U.S. to spend the summer with his sons in a summer camp, as usual.
 I had taken a year’s paid leave of absence from my school to study English in the U.S. for a higher Swedish diploma.
 I saw the English professor and I learned that two courses were obligatory, the history of the English language and American literature.
 In Göteborg, where I had to go to get my permanent visa, they asked me where I was going to study.
 Not knowing anything about universities in N.Y.
 City I boldly said New York University.
-The man just said, You know that tuition is very expensive at NYU?
+The man just said, “You know that tuition is very expensive at NYU?”
 I said I knew.
 I didn’t.

-Of course I couldn’t be absolutely sure that all was going to work out like a balmy walk on the beach, but we did know perfectly well what we were getting ourselves into.
-I was leaving Sweden partly to get away from painful memories and my over-dependence on my sister Gun who was happy to see me go.
+It is not surprising that when I fell in love at age 31 with an American, I did not hesitate to flee from my depression and find a new territory, where I could start my life all over.
+Of course I couldn’t be absolutely sure that all was going to work out like a sunny walk on the beach, but we did know perfectly well what we were getting ourselves into.
+And Allyn always knew that he was going to stay as present and supportive to his sons as it was possible.
+I was leaving Sweden partly to get away from painful memories of a failed marriage and my over-dependence on my sister Gun, who was probably happy to see me go.
 I caught the plane from Copenhagen to Kennedy Airport in late August and it was actually my very first flight.
 The year was 1964.

 Allyn had found a new job as an English teacher at Mamaroneck High School in Westchester, N.Y. right on Long Island Sound.
-He’d found a small apartment for us in an apartment complex called Harbour House (British spelling if you please!) and to begin with we expected anything but luxury.
+He had rented a small apartment for us in an apartment complex called Harbour House (British spelling if you please!) and to begin with we expected anything but luxury.
 I would have been content to put up with an even more unconventional situation.
 The money I received from Sweden, 80% of my regular salary, was pennies in US $ and it took quite a few months before I got a job, but then just in time as my money from Sweden was about to run out.

 Our apartment was sparsely furnished, mostly with furniture from Allyn’s old room in his mother’s house in Queens and it was enough for our immediate needs.
 It took forever for my furniture from Sweden to be delivered since a months-long dock strike in New York harbor held up my container.
-My wonderful dad and his wife, Elsa, had taken care of the packing and shipping.
+My wonderful pappa and his wife, Elsa, had taken care of the packing and shipping.

 But what a delight it was when we finally got some comfort added to the spare furnishings we started out with.

-I got organized for my two classes I had to take to get a somewhat higher diploma in Sweden.
-We found that I could take American lit at Westchester Community College in White Plains, which suited me fine.
-I took the Hutchinson Parkway, a delightful old expressway from New Rochelle to White Plains, driving Allyn’s Ford Comet, a bigger car than I’d ever driven but fortunately with manual transmission.
-The ‘Hutch’ was bordered by beautiful trees that sparkled in autumn colors all the way to White Plains, a bit later in the fall.
-Our regular teacher got sick and had to be replaced by for ever changing substitutes, so the classes were so-so.
-The level of my co-students was fairly low and I guess that’s typical for a community college class.
-But the main thing for me was the reading list.
-I got to read writers I had never even heard of.
-I definitely got my introduction into the kind of American literature I was curious to find out about.
-Until then I had only read Hemingway, Steinbeck, Fitzgerald, Tennessee Williams, and very little else.
-Allyn too of course introduced me to Salinger, Edward Albee, Carson McCullers, wonderful Dorothy Parker and several writers who were not on my list, since my first semester course was about 19th – century literature.
 I got an A on the course and I was very pleased.
 I had also had to read a couple of books in all haste since we were supposed to have read them in high school.
 So, in between the required reading that was discussed in class, I had to hurry to read Moby Dick, the saga by Herman Melville of the doomed monomaniac, Captain Ahab, and the white whale, a masterpiece that would stay with me for the rest of my life.
-I read my first Mark Twain, Tom Sawyer, and The Scarlet Letter by Nathaniel Hawthorne.
+I read my first Mark Twain, Tom Sawyer, and The Scarlet Letter by Nathaniel Hawthorne were two more books that we were supposed to know all about from high school .
 As I now remember, Hawthorne and Washington Irving were the two writers I appreciated most of the ones unknown to me before.

 As for my American literature course, I had to drop out.
 But no problem.
 I had my reading list and I ended up reading all the books on the list.
 It was in fact a very good first introduction to U.S. literature.

 I took the New Haven Railroad to the City to sign up for the course.
 It was a big thrill.
-Taking the train from New Rochelle, the same train my uncle Birger had taken every day when he and his family lived in Greenwich Connecticut and he worked in Manhattan.
+Taking the train from New Rochelle, the same New Haven Railroad that my uncle Birger had taken every day when he and his family lived in Greenwich Connecticut and he worked for Mobil Oil in Manhattan.
 He took the subway from the Grand Central direct to the skyscraper where he worked, got out in the basement and took the elevator up to his office.
 I took the green line straight up to the 68 Street station on the upper East Side on Lexington Avenue.
 There is even an entrance to Hunter College from the subway station.
 I found the right room and I signed up for my class.
 There was one more thing I had to do in the afternoon, meeting with the professor, I believe, so I went to a coffee counter to get a snack.
 I ordered some tea and toast and the short-order cook looked at me and said ‘Purty’.
 I didn’t understand.
 Was this English?
-He looked Italian and his English was obviously not very good, and nor was my New Yorkan English.
+He looked Italian and his English was obviously not very good, and nor was my New Yorkan American.
 Later of course I realized that ‘purty’ was his way of giving me a compliment for my looks.

 I then went for a walk towards Central Park, crossing Park and Madison Avenues, getting out on 5th Avenue and – Oh, my dream, there was Central Park.
 I was literally spellbound.
 This was more than a park.
 This was real nature, with huge rocky areas and lakes, people walking all over the vast lawns and the park crisscrossed by roads where anything could be seen, from horse drawn carriages (for tourists) to bikers and cars.

 My professor at Hunter College was a stuck-up and not overly intelligent man who first of all, when he heard I was Swedish, tried to tell me that the course was very difficult.
-I said that didn’t worry me and of course I had already signed up.
+I said that did not worry me and of course I had already signed up.
 I do believe that I most certainly had a better linguistic background than most of the other students.
 It was a graduate course, but I still don’t think the other students’ level of perfection in terms of language background could have been very impressive.
-I had taken four years of Latin plus three modern foreign languages for 5 – 7 years each, not to mention the fact that my very own language, or more exactly old Norse, is very often at the root of old English.
+I had had four years of Latin plus three modern foreign languages for 5 – 7 years each, not to mention the fact that my very own language, or more exactly old Norse, is very often at the root of old English.
 I had also already learned quite a lot about sound shifts from Latin to French and from old German to other languages deriving from old German.
-I frankly think the man was lazy and didn’t want too many students in his class.
+I frankly think the man was lazy and did not want too many students in his class.

 The professor spent half the semester, or such was my impression at the time, explaining the difference between a phoneme and a phonetic symbol, which seemed vastly exaggerated, not to say unnecessary.
 In fact, it seems to me now that he didn’t have very much to teach us and so resorted to taking up a lot of time with superfluous explanations.

 My tutoring job at Mount Vernon High School was a sinecure.
-Parents had been complaining about an elderly teacher, Miss Quinlan, who was out sick more often that she was in school teaching.
+Parents had been complaining about an elderly teacher, Miss Quinlan, who was out sick more often than she was in school teaching.
 At this time she had a substitute teacher.
 As it turned out when Miss Quinlan was back the next school year, her problem was not just her health.
 When she spoke to me in French, which she often insisted on doing, I could barely understand what she was saying because of her very thick American accent.
 It could be quite embarrassing.